ONLINE

 .

 Mark F. in BCS 555 in Sept 2005 sent an email to the professor and explained that he was involved personally in creating and building online communities.
 Mark has done some interesting work and we have added some space below for Mark to explain, in his own words, what he did.
-Marks's idea sounds pretty interesting and if we can get a lot of BCS people to participate, it could be a very fruitful thing.
+Mark's idea sounds pretty interesting and if we can get a lot of BCS people to participate, it could be a very fruitful thing.

 .